roedesh/kobotracker/README.md

 Download the latest release and extract the contents of `kobotracker.tar.gz` into the root of your Kobo device.
 This will also add a NickelMenu entry for you.

-After installing the app, you need to create the following file `.adds/kobotracker/config.ini`.
+After installing the app, you need to create the following file `.adds/kobotracker/config.ini` on your Kobo.
 It should at least have the `id` option set, which should be one or multiple CoinGecko ids separated by a space.
 Example:

 ```
 ids=bitcoin ethereum cardano